gr0uch/simulacra/README.md

 ```

+## Abstract

+Simulacra.js aims to minimize the expression necessary to render a web application.
+In contrast with the public APIs of other software that interacts with the DOM, Simulacra.js exposes only a single function that accepts two arguments.
+It lacks a template syntax, so data binding works by selecting DOM nodes.
+All data binding beyond plain text and form inputs is delegated to the DOM API.

+There is no coupling of templating with code, and no forced design paradigms, such as components.
+The goal is to demonstrate that ideas such as avoiding direct DOM manipulation and *unidirectional data flow* are not dependent on heavyweight software.

 ## Usage

 Simulacra.js uses plain old HTML with nothing that is coupled with implementation for templating.
 Here's a sample template: